Shades of magenta: Magenta haze

+Magnetic magenta

+Displayed at right is the color magnetic magenta.

+This color was formulated by Crayola in 2019 as a Metallic FX color.

+This is supposed to be a metallic color; however, there is no mechanism for displaying metallic colors on a flat computer screen.

 Quinacridone magenta

 At right is displayed the color quinacridone magenta.

 Quinacridone magenta is a color made from quinacridone pigment.
 It is sold in tubes at art supply stores.
-By mixing various amounts of white with it, artists may create a wide range of light, bright, brilliant, vivid, rich, or deep tints of magenta.
+By mixing various amounts of white with it, or applying it in transparent washes, artists may create a wide range of light, bright, brilliant, vivid, rich, or deep tints of magenta.

 Sky magenta

 Displayed at right is the color sky magenta.
-The color sky magenta is a representation of the color of the sky near the sun during the brief period during twilight when the pink of sunset transitions into the blue of early evening.
+The color sky magenta is a representation of the color of the sky near the Sun during the brief period of civil twilight, when the pink hues after sunset transition into the blue shades of early dusk.
 This color was one of the colors in the set of Venus Paradise colored pencils, a popular brand of colored pencils in the 1950s.

 This color is also called medium lavender pink.